top of page

 History

 In 2024, Christopher Soto was commissioned by Los Angeles Times to write an article titled “Writers on Loving and Leaving Los Angeles."
 The landscape research conducted for this article concluded that many literary arts professionals felt compelled to move away from the region due to a lack of educational and employment opportunities.
 This concern demands structural change.
 In 2025, our first Advisory Board meetings were held and fiscal sponsorship was formalized with Community Partners.
-We are currently preparing for the official launch of the organization.
-By 2026, we will launch of our first major initiative, The Literary Datahub.
-More info coming soon!
+We are currently preparing for the official launch of the organization in 2026.

 Stack of Magazines